Magnolia Chicken Timplados Hotshots: 1988–1989: Early years

+1990–1999: A decade of contention

 In the season-ending 1990 Reinforced Conference, Purefoods took on Alaska Air Force for the title.
 This conference featured two imports and Purefoods tapped the services of Daren Queenan and Rob Rose, who replaced Walker Russell during the elimination round.
 The Air Force took a 2–0 lead with a win away to clinch the best of five series.
 However, the team of legendary coach Baby Dalupan led a stunning comeback to win the series 3–2, giving the franchise its first PBA title.
 The championship was Dalupan's last but it made him the first coach in PBA history to win PBA championships in three different decades.
 The other coach who achieved this feat was Norman Black and Tim Cone.

 During the offseason, Purefoods traded Lastimosa to Alaska for Cabahug and Al Solis to Sarsi for Jun Tan.
 They also signed free agent swingman Elmer Reyes.

-Purefoods Tender Juicy Hotdogs (1991–1992)

 In 1991, Patrimonio was offered a 5-year, PhP 25 million deal by Pepsi Cola, which was matched by Purefoods.
 With the development, he became the highest paid player in the league.
 With this, Purefoods was able to beat Sarsi to win the 1991 All-Filipino Conference under head coach Ely Capacio.
 Patrimonio won the 1991 Most Valuable Player, the first of a record-tying four MVPs he had won.

 Purefoods failed to defend the crown in 1992, losing in seven games to San Miguel.

-Coney Island Ice Cream Stars/Purefoods Oodles & Purefoods Tender Juicy Hotdogs (1993)

 In 1993, the team was renamed as the Coney Island Ice Cream Stars, an ice cream brand owned by Pure Foods Corporation.
 They drafted four rookies that year – Dwight Lago, Benny Cheng, Freddie Abuda, and Olsen Racela; and acquired veteran forward Abe King from the disbanded Presto team.
 The Stars won the 1993 All-Filipino Cup defeating San Miguel, 4–2.
 Their head coach was Chot Reyes, who achieved a milestone for winning the title in his first conference as coach.

 Coney Island was renamed Purefoods Oodles during the Commissioner's Cup.
 They were bannered by Patrimonio, Codiñera, and Dindo Pumaren, with Capacio, Cabahug, King, and Racela completed the supporting cast.
 For their reinforcement, they hired Ronnie Grandison who was able to take them straight to the finals.
 They had a chance to win back-to-back PBA titles but were defeated by corporate rival Swift in six games for the crown of the said tournament.
 Patrimonio won his second Most Valuable Player award after the season.

 In the Governors' Cup, Purefoods Oodles reverted to Purefoods Tender Juicy Hotdogs.
 With import Tharon Mayes, they had a record of 7–3 in the eliminations, but were eliminated in the semifinals with a record of 9–9.